Fall is at its best, and I’m so excited to create some Halloween Bullet Journal themes.

 Following the style I’ve chosen, I decorated my cover page with some creepy doodles and of course two carved pumpkins.

-I found this amazing YouTube Halloween Doodles tutorial I wanted to share with you guys, so you can check it out for some awesome ideas for your own Bullet Journal.
+I found an amazing YouTube Halloween Doodles tutorial I wanted to share with you guys, so you can check it out for some awesome ideas for your own Bullet Journal.

 Here design-wise I tried something new.
 I’ve never done a drawing this big, so this was very exciting (and scary!).
 Disclaimer – I was totally inspired by this amazing haunted house drawing I found on Pinterest.